How to approach them and improve your chances of winning claims

 HOW DO I KNOW IF MY WORKS ARE IN CONFLICT?

 Claims are automatically registered when there are dual registrations/conflicting claims of a musical work.
 However, clients are not automatically notified when their works have conflicting claims.
-Rather, Societies will only notify publishers (ex.
+Rather, the collection society at which the dispute occurred at will only notify the publishers involved (ex.
 Songtrust).
 It is then the publisher’s job to reach out to the client and inform them that there are conflicting claims on one or more of their works.

 For Songtrust clients, we will notify you via the email you have provided us when registering.
-Our emails are always labelled as follows: "Conflicting Claim..."
-If you receive an email with this subject line, it is critical that you read and respond to it as promptly as possible in order to maximize your chances of winning the claim dispute.
+Our emails are always labelled as follows: "CONFLICT - (song title)" If you receive an email with this subject line, it is critical that you read and respond to it as promptly as possible in order to maximize your chances of winning the claim dispute.
 This is because in order to resolve disputes, we often need to include information that our clients provide us directly.
-In addition, Counterclaims often have a response deadline, and if the PRO doesn't hear back within that time we risk losing the claim.
+In addition, Counterclaims often have a response deadline, and if the collection society does not hear back within that time we risk losing the claim.

 PREVENTATIVE MEASURES ARE THE KEY TO WINNING CLAIMS

 The best way to guarantee you win a claim is to take preventative measures.
-In order to resolve a claim, we are required to provide documentation supporting our claim.
+In order to resolve a claim, we are often required to provide documentation to support your claim of the work in dispute.
 Without this documentation, we often will lose, especially if the other other claimant is able to provide documentation supporting their claim.

 As a songwriter and/or publisher, here are the steps we recommend taking in order to maximize your chances of winning disputes :